 Driving in Austria - A Guide for Visitors

 We visited Austria in the summer of 2021.
-Hiring a car was a practical choice because it gave us the freedom to move around.
-For example, we visited Salzburg and also a few places in Germany.
-In addition, we drove on Großlockner High Alpine Road.
-In this article, we share information about driving in Austria based on our experiences.
+Hiring a car was a practical choice because it allowed us to travel freely.
+We visited Salzburg and a few areas in Germany.
+In addition, we experienced the famous Großlockner High Alpine Road.
+Based on our experiences, we share information about driving in Australia.

 Austria

 Austria is a beautiful mountainous country located in the heart of Europe.
-The country is moderately small so driving a car is a practical way to explore its beautiful natural sights and cosy villages.
-Austria is known for its well-working train network but exploring the country by car gives more freedom.
-You can set your schedules or even cross borders to neighbouring countries.
+The country is small, so driving a car is a practical way to explore its beautiful natural sights and cosy villages.
+Austria is known for its well-working train network, but exploring the country by car gives more freedom.
+You can set your schedules or even cross borders with neighbouring countries.
 In this article, we share practical information about driving in Austria based on our road trip in 2021.

 Road Network